kamalyusuf/express-simple-pass/README.md

 # express-simple-pass

-an express middleware for protecting admin UIs and dashboards with a simple password gate. perfect for securing monitoring tools, admin panels, and internal dashboards without implementing a full authentication system
+An express middleware for protecting admin UIs and dashboards with a simple password gate.
+Perfect for securing monitoring tools, admin panels, and internal dashboards without implementing a full authentication system

 ## Why?

-many packages like bull board, agendash, or swagger UI provide useful admin interfaces that need to be protected from public access. however, protecting these routes usually means you need to:
+Many packages like bull board, agendash, or swagger UI provide useful admin interfaces that need to be protected from public access.
+However, protecting these routes usually means you need to:

-- build custom login pages
+- Build custom login pages
-- handle form submissions
+- Handle form submissions
-- manage sessions/cookies
+- Manage sessions/cookies
-- set up authentication routes
+- Set up authentication routes
-- create template/views
+- Create template/views

-`express-simple-pass` eliminates all of this busywork. no need to build custom login pages, handle sessions, or manage authentication flows. just wrap your routes with the middleware, and you get a clean, functional password gate
+`express-simple-pass` eliminates all of this busywork.
+No need to build custom login pages, handle sessions, or manage authentication flows.
+Just wrap your routes with the middleware, and you get a clean, functional password gate

 ## Features

-- 🔒 simple password protection for any express route
+- 🔒 Simple password protection for any express route
-- 🎨 customizable login page with custom css support
+- 🎨 Customizable login page with custom css support
-- 🍪 cookie-based authentication (no session setup needed)
+- 🍪 Cookie-based authentication (no session setup needed)
-- ↩️ automatic redirect after authentication
+- ↩️ Automatic redirect after authentication
-- 🔄 flexible password verification (supports any hashing method)
+- 🔄 Flexible password verification
-- 📝 no need to create views or handle form submissions
+- 📝 No need to create views or handle form submissions

 ## Installation